The Taj Mahal, Agra, India

 Global Recognition

-As a UNESCO World Heritage Site and one of the New Seven Wonders of the World, the Taj Mahal is a major tourist attraction and an important cultural icon.
+The Taj Mahal, a UNESCO World Heritage Site and one of the New Seven Wonders of the World, is visited by a large number of tourists and is an essential cultural landmark.

 Restoration and Modern-Day Significance